 Brian Kozminski is proud to be a partner in LP’s Real Estate Group, a member of the firm’s Executive Committee, and chair of the firm’s Professional Development Committee.
 Brian represents developers, owners, landlords and tenants of office, senior housing, industrial, hotel, medical office, multifamily, and retail properties.
 He served two four-year terms as an elected trustee in the Village of Northfield, Illinois.
 He serves as Midwest counsel for sophisticated out of state clients.

-Brian was recognized individually in the 2012-2017 editions of Chambers USA in the area of Real Estate: Illinois.
+Brian was recognized individually in the 2012-2021 editions of Chambers USA in the area of Real Estate: Illinois.
 Chambers noted that, according to his clients, Brian's strengths are "his quick response and turnaround times, quality drafting and solid negotiating skills."
 In the 2017 edition of Chambers USA, the publication noted he is an "excellent transaction attorney who protects our interests while getting the transaction done."

 Brian has taught a high level Practicing Law Institute class on real estate purchase and sale agreements and has taught classes for Law Seminars International on lease operating expenses.
 He has also taught classes at REIT Conferences.

 Brian advises clients on vertical subdivisions and condominium structuring, including unorthodox use of the Illinois condominium statute in non-residential settings.
 Brian helped multiple clients vertically subdivide downtown office buildings into retail and office components in order to maximize the revenue streams available.
-Often one component of a building may be sold at a premium.
-Portions of a building may have different buyer profiles.
-A subdivision may help the owner maximize value by selling parts rather than the whole.